 If there’s nothing your friends or family can offer you though, then the next best place to visit is used furniture shops for thrifty, sustainable finds.
 You can also check out online resellers too such as eBay, Facebook Marketplace or Depop, although it’s much better to buy local furniture to cut back on transportation costs and emissions.

 If you’re wanting to buy new then we’d suggest avoiding the big chains and shopping in local, independent places as they are much more likely to be eco-conscious.
-Don’t be afraid to ask questions such as if they are FSC certified, what materials and finishes are used and how they produce the products, to ensure you’re getting something as sustainable as possible.
+Don’t be afraid to ask questions such as what materials and finishes are used and how they produce the products, to ensure you’re getting something as sustainable as possible.